RumeelHussain/CoreDAO-Docs-Updated/docs/Dev-Guide/core-mainnet-wallet-config.md

 4. After performing the above steps, you will be able to see the Core network the next time you access the network selector.

 :::info
-If you happen to have an error, or are struggling with adding the network please ask for help in the ‘support’ channel in the [Core Discord](https://discord.gg/coredao), we are always available to help.
+If you happen to have an error, or are struggling with adding the network please ask for help in the 'support’ channel in the [Core Discord](https://discord.gg/coredao), we are always available to help.
 :::